-You do not have to ask for it or add any plugins or extensions to get this adblocker function.
+You do not have to add plugins or extensions to get ad-blocking functionality.
 They are just built into the Brave system.

 There is a drawback to this feature, though.
 On some pages, it can make your screen displays look unfinished with blank spaces in parts of the page where the ads would be.

 3. Companion Brave Search Engine

 Tracking doesn’t just occur just in the browser.
 The search engine you use also collects information about what you type into its search box.

 Brave acquired a search engine called Tailcat in March 2021, releasing the beta version of Brave Search.

 Brave wants to join the market for privacy-respecting search engines alongside the increasingly popular DuckDuckGo.
 Brave Search wants to provide unbiased results and rank them on relevance without invading the privacy of its active users.